Swiss soccer league takes congested season to last-day drama - WHIZ News

 “Even if we have a vaccine I don’t know if you would have 30,000 in the stadium in Bern, or if people are afraid to come,” Schaefer said.

-So far, public health guidance does require testing on players who do not show symptoms.
+So far, public health guidance does not require testing on players who do not show symptoms.

 Schaefer said that will be reassessed before next season starts on Sept.
 11.